 FREQUENTLY ASKED QUESTIONS

-The course is taught by experts from the World Vegetable Center, Kasetsart University, and Royal Project Foundation and Kyusei Nature Farming Centre.
-The language of instruction will be English.
-The training methods will be a blend of classroom lectures, hands-on exercises, and excursions to vegetable production site and to farmers who are following GAP and organic standards.
+The course is taught by experts from the World Vegetable Center and Kasetsart University (Thailand).
+The instruction will be in English.
+The training methods will be a blend of classroom lectures, hands-on exercises, and excursions to leading vegetable seed producers in Thailand.

 Most course lectures are conducted at: